soffoalbert/time-deposit-take-home-kata/README.md

 - Your final solution should include **two API endpoints**.
 Do not develop additional endpoints.
 - **Do not** create a pull request or a new branch in the ikigai-digital repository.
 Instead, fork this repository into your own GitHub repository and develop the solution there.
 - No need to handle invalid input / exceptions.

-## Bonus
-- Embrace Hexagonal Architecture, Clean Architecture, or any other architectural patterns that you find suitable.
+- You can use any tools, frameworks, libraries, etc. that you find suitable.
+- In case of ambiguity, make logical assumptions and justify them in your code comments.

+## Required Stack
+- Use OpenAPI swagger contract
+- Embrace Hexagonal Architecture
 - Atomic commits
 - Test containers